Turtle Beach (Florida)

 Turtle Beach is a public beach located on South Siesta Key in Sarasota, Florida.
 Turtle Beach is known for the large number of sea turtles that nest on the shore.
-It has roughly 2,600 feet of beach front that is accessible to the public as well as camping, picnic areas, and a children play area.
+It has roughly 1,200 feet of beachfront that is accessible to the public as well as camping, picnic areas, and a children's play area.
 There are two boat ramps to launch boats on the lagoon side of the property.
-The beach has had problems with erosion.
-Sharks have been present in the ocean at the beach.
+The beach has had major problems with erosion.
+Sharks have been present in the ocean near the beach.

-Rows of condominiums exist at the beach.
+Rows of condominiums exist on private property near the beach.

 Camping

 Turtle Beach Campground sits next to the public park and has access to Turtle Beach.
-The property has 41 campsites and allows guests year-round.
-Fires or pets are not allowed at these grounds.
+The property has 41 campsites and is open to guests year-round.
+Fires and pets are not allowed at these grounds.